Updated: April 17, 2023

-The following information can help guide you in choosing the right trip for you, while offering insight into the most frequently asked questions about a vacation in Costa Rica.
+The following information can help guide you in choosing the right trip, while offering insight into the most frequently asked questions about a vacation in Costa Rica.

-The best time to visit Costa Rica is in the second half of April and second half of November.
-During these times Costa Rica experiences its least amount of rain and small crowds.
-These times act as transition periods between the dry and rainy seasons to provide visitors with greenery and no clouds.
+The best time to visit Costa Rica is in the latter halves of April and November.
+During these times Costa Rica experiences its least rain and small crowds.
+These times act as transition periods between the dry and rainy seasons to provide visitors with greenery and clear skies.

 The dry season generally starts in mid-November and lasts until mid-April.
 February and March are popular months to visit Costa Rica because they fall within the borders of the dry season.
 September and October are also great months to visit because of hotel deals and diminished crowds.